 The memories will indeed last a lifetime.
 Our journey will continue with our new friends (or continues to Egypt on the optional extension).
 Our journey concludes with the departure of our flight home, or continues with an exciting journey to Egypt, for those who choose that option.

 When we pause to reflect on our sources of inspiration; the places we have visited that have influenced and shaped our perspective, there are likely places and experiences we can name with certainty.
-A Miraculous Journey was created to provide multiple encounters with places sure to deepen your faith and enrich your life as we consider our perspective in light of a distant past that continues to form and shape who we are as Christians today.
+Sights of Faith was created to provide multiple encounters with places with the power to deepen your faith and enrich your life as we consider our perspective in light of a distant past that continues to form and shape who we are as Christians today.

 Your beautiful, fascinating journey through Israel will lead you to places you have likely heard about, read about, and discussed with others as part of experiences in Sunday school or Bible study groups.
 While pictures, videos, and other media may give us a sense of significance of the many places you will see on your journey, being in the presence of sights central to the life, ministry, miracles, death, and resurrection of Jesus offers a unique potential to deepen your life in faith.